teusink/Home-Security-by-Pi/2-Configuration.md

 - Quad9 Secure DNS Resolvers: https://www.quad9.net/#/faq

 ## Configuring Raspberry Pi
+- When doing a headless configuration, make sure to create the file `ssh` in the `/boot` partition of your Pi.
+When booting, check your DHCP server for the Pi's IP-address and move on from there with SSH.
+- Make sure you set/change the following default configurations using `sudo raspi-config`
+   - Change User Password
+   - Hostname
+   - Advanced Options: Expand Filesystem
+   - Set other settings you like to set.
 - Make sure you set/change the following default configurations using Jessie Raspberry Pi Configuration
    - System: Change User Password
    - System: Hostname
    - Interface: Only enable the services you need (for instance SSH)
-   - Set other settings you like to set.
-- Make sure you set/change the following default configurations using `sudo raspi-config`
-   - Change User Password
-   - Hostname
-   - Advanced Options: Expand Filesystem
    - Set other settings you like to set.
 - It is nice to have a fixed IP-address for your Pi, so let's change that using: `sudo nano /etc/dhcpcd.conf`